-The array of class offerings at St. Mary’s includes acrylic, oil, pastel, watercolor, sculpture, photography, etching and other artistic media.
+Available for rent year round, Saint Mary’s Art Center is an ideal space for creative workshops, artist retreats, functions, events and groups, business meetings, family reunions, weddings, writer’s workshops, church groups, yoga retreats, meditation and more.
+The array of classes offered at St. Mary’s includes acrylic, oil, pastel, watercolor, sculpture, photography, etching and other artistic media.
 The center’s yearly schedule of workshops and retreats offers both new and returning students a fantastic array of artistic pursuits.
 The expansive building affords students a range of spaces in which to create, including a large upstairs studio, the rolling lawn, the historic town of Virginia City and the surrounding hillside.
+Before hitting the road, be sure to swing through the artisan gallery, which is loaded with impressive hand made finds from local artists, too.